Ocean Lakes High School

-Ocean Lakes High School (OLHS) is a public high school in Virginia Beach, Virginia, and is located in the city's southeastern section.
+Ocean Lakes High School (OLHS) is a public high school in Virginia Beach, Virginia, and is located in Virginia Beach City Public Schools.

 Math and Science Academy

 A notable feature of Ocean Lakes high school is the Math and Science Academy, started in 1996 as the first of several magnet programs in Virginia Beach.
 Students throughout Virginia Beach who are interested in a math and science education can apply for admission to the academy.
+Admission is based on an essay, testing, and teacher recommendations.
+Students can enter the program in either 9th or 10th grade.
 Students Enrolled in the academy take advanced courses in math, science, and English.
 By graduation, seniors in the Math and Science Academy must take at least calculus in math, and complete a "senior project".
 The senior project requires the student to either conduct a mentorship or research project in a math or science field.
 The student must then write either three case studies or a research paper and give a PowerPoint presentation on the work accomplished.
 Entry in the program requires completion of Algebra I prior to enrollment, positive instructor recommendations, above average grades, and excellent performance on an aptitude test.

 Ranking and critical response

-Ocean Lakes is one of five Virginia Beach high schools ranked in the top 1200 in Newsweek's 2006 ranking of American high schools.
+Ocean Lakes was one of five Virginia Beach high schools ranked in the top 1,200 in Newsweek's 2006 ranking of American high schools.

-Clubs and organizations

 Sports

 Ocean Lakes students participate in the following sports: